WazzaMo/howto-unity-input-system/documentation/00-getting-started.md

 Let's assume for the moment you want to make something rough and learn a bit about setting up a scene in the process - that's what this is about.

-Follow the instructions in [02-make-scene-and-character.md](./02-make-scene-and-character.md) for detailed instructions on how to create a basic scene and character.
+Follow the instructions in [Section 3 - make-scene-and-character.md](./02-make-scene-and-character.md)
+for detailed instructions on how to create a basic scene and character.
 It's not pretty but it's enough to start with.